juicetinliu/BEng-Project/README.md

 # BEng-Project - CircuitTable

-This is a repo for the BEng project
+This is a repo for the BEng project.

 **Software with tested and working disc tracking** can be found in the `Complete-tests`  folder.